Shadow person: Scientific explanations

-Several physiological and psychological conditions can account for reported experiences of shadowy shapes seeming alive.
+Several physiological and psychological conditions have been used to account for reported experiences of shadowy shapes seeming alive.
 A sleep paralysis sufferer may perceive a "shadowy or indistinct shape" approaching them when they lie awake paralyzed and become increasingly alarmed.

 A person experiencing heightened emotion, such as while walking alone on a dark night, may incorrectly perceive a patch of shadow as an attacker.

 Many methamphetamine addicts report the appearance of "shadow people" after prolonged periods of sleep deprivation.
 Psychiatrist Jack Potts suggests that methamphetamine usage adds a "conspiratorial component" to the sleep deprivation hallucinations.
 One interviewed subject said that "You don't see shadow dogs or shadow birds or shadow cars.
 You see shadow people.
 Standing in doorways, walking behind you, coming at you on the sidewalk."
 These hallucinations have been directly compared to the paranormal entities described in folklore.

 Shadow people are commonly reported by people under the effects of deliriant substances such as datura, diphenhydramine, and benzydamine.

 Finally, visual hallucinations, such as those caused by schizophrenia and bipolar disorder, may appear to be shadowy figures at the edge of peripheral vision.